By Melissa Nordell

 In the words of Jesus in this passage of the fig tree in Matthew 21, He is admonishing us to have the faith to do this, telling us that we can move mountains as well as curse an evil tree if we just have a little faith.
 With Jesus’ anointing, we can do this by His power and authority because He said: “You are of God, little children, and have overcome them, because He who is in you is greater than he who is in the world” in 1 John 4:4 (NKJV).
 Yes, we can indeed curse the evil “trees” which are not bearing fruit and those that are bearing poisonous fruit as well, but we must be careful to yield to Holy Spirit’s direction as to when to do this and what to direct this at.

-This tree that I saw had roots of rebellion against God, socialism, and Anti-Christ (or anti-anointing), and was infiltrating so much of our society.
+This tree that I saw had roots of rebellion against God and was infiltrating so much of our society.
 Its aim was to destroy America and the Church with the same disease that infected it, endeavoring to kill more.
-Within its horribly evil branches were: abortion; the cancel culture whose aim was to cancel the biblical heritage of the United States; euthanasia; the attempt to muzzle the Church; an attempt to destroy the economy so that the United States would no longer be a world power; a plot for one-world religion and government; as well as its agenda to destroy Israel.
+Within its horribly evil branches were: abortion; cancel culture whose aim was to cancel the biblical heritage of the United States; euthanasia; attempts to muzzle the Church; attempts to destroy the economy so that the United States would no longer be a world power; plots for one-world religion and government; as well as its agenda to destroy Israel.

 Jesus is Lord over America and nothing shall overtake it!